HelloBeastie/HelloBeastie.github.io/_posts/2017-08-28-special-angles,-pythogoras-and-plane-spaces.md

 ## [](#Special angles, Pythogoras and Plane Spaces)Special angles, Pythogoras and Plane Spaces

 Text is required before the image for the index to skip lines appropriately.
+Text is required before the image for the index to skip lines appropriately.

 ![](https://cdn.rawgit.com/HelloBeastie/HelloBeastie.github.io/master/_includes/cartesian.svg)